predictive-analytics-lab/ubuntu-slurm/USAGE.md

 - `--gpus-per-task=<ngpus>`: how many GPUs to allocate for the job.
 This is less fine grained than `--gres` below
 - `--gres=<list of resources>`:

   `gres` is for specifying any required resource other than CPUs and main memory (RAM).
 In particular, this includes GPUs.
 To request a GPU, do `--gres=gpu:1`.
 If you know the type of GPU, you can be even more specific: `--gres=gpu:rtx_3090:1`.
-This can also be used to request a fraction of a GPU: `--gres=mps:6`; for more details on that, [see below](#specifying-fractional-gpus).
 - `--job-name=<name>`: name of the job (this name shows up in the queue)
 - `--mem=<size[units]>`: specify the required memory (RAM) required
 - `--output=<filename pattern>`: file where the standard output (and by default also standard error) is saved.
 You can use `%j` in the file name and it will be replaced by the job ID, and `%x` will be replaced by the job name.
 So, for example `--output=./logs/%x-%j.out`